Have a question?

-- Our Representative-plan allows representative weighting, which weighs the results from all clusters based on actual socio-demographic attributes of a population (so that, for example, no age group is overrepresented).
+- All sampling methods allow representative weighting, which weighs the results from all clusters based on actual socio-demographic attributes of a population (so that, for example, no age group is overrepresented).
 While this increases the accuracy of the poll substantially, there are other attributes such as education level or political opinion which we currently do not take into account when creating our sampling and therefore may be unequally represented in certain groups.

-Both Representative and Targeted Boomerangs give you access to our “dynamic social media panel” with affordable and simple temperature checks.
+Both Quick Check and Deep Dive Boomerangs give you access to our “dynamic social media panel” and are based on representative samples.

-A poll at Boomerang is a 1 question survey with 2-4 possible answers, while a survey can include up to 3 questions with several formats.
+A poll at Boomerang is a 1 question survey with 2-4 possible answers and up to 2 follow-up questions, while a survey can include up to 6 questions with several answer formats.